| top |

 In Brazil the guitar factory of DelVecchio

-(or "Del Vecchio") made a local version of the dobro.
+(or "Del Vecchio") made a local version of a resonator

 but players often refer to it just by the factory name.
 The factory